-- 8.1.
-The Head of Assurance and the Head of the Shared Internal Audit Service, both suitably experienced and qualified (CCAB and / or CMIIA), are responsible for: - hiring, appraising and developing SIAS staff in accordance with the host authority's HR guidance, - maintaining up-to-date job descriptions which reflect the roles, responsibilities, skills, qualifications, and attributes required of SIAS staff - ensuring that SIAS staff possess or obtain the skills, knowledge and competencies (including ethical practice) needed to effectively perform SIAS engagements. - 8.2.
+- 7.1.
+The Head of Assurance, working with the Head of SIAS, both suitably experienced and qualified (CCAB and / or CMIIA), is responsible for: - hiring, appraising and developing SIAS staff in accordance with the host authority's HR guidance - maintaining up-to-date job descriptions which reflect the roles, responsibilities, skills, qualifications, and attributes required of SIAS staff - ensuring that SIAS staff possess or obtain the skills, knowledge, and competencies (including ethical practice) needed to effectively perform SIAS engagements - 7.2.
 The Audit Committee is responsible for overseeing the effectiveness of SIAS and holding the Head of Assurance to account for delivery.
-This is achieved through the approval of the annual audit plan, approval of performance targets set by the SIAS Board and receipt of regular reports. - 8.3.
-The Audit Committee is also responsible for overseeing the effectiveness of the governance, risk and control environment within the Council, holding operational managers to account for its delivery. - 8.4.
-The Audit Committee, as set out in its formal Terms of Reference, also ensures that there is appropriate communication of, and involvement in, internal audit matters as required from the wider publicly elected Member body.
+This is achieved through the approval of the annual audit plan, approval of performance targets set by the SIAS Board and receipt of regular reports. - 7.3.
+The Audit Committee is also responsible for overseeing the effectiveness of the governance, risk, and control environment within the Council, holding operational managers to account for its delivery.